Don't Say Goodbye (Human Nature song)

 "Don't Say Goodbye" is a song by Human Nature, released as the fourth single from their album Telling Everybody on 9 March 1997 by Sony Music Records and Columbia Records.
-It nominated the 1997 ARIA Music Award for Highest Selling Single along with Wishes but lost to Savage Garden's Truly Madly Deeply.
+It was one of two singles by the group nominated for the 1997 ARIA Music Award for Highest Selling Single, along with "Wishes", but lost to Savage Garden's "Truly Madly Deeply".
 The song peaked at No. 8 in Australia, becoming their second top ten single.